 ---|---|---|---|---|

 Chapter 36.
 Metal Recycling Entities Subchapter E. Disciplinary Procedures and Administrative Procedures §36.60.
-Administrative Penalties Summary: The proposed amendments remove obsolete language and modify the penalty schedule to reflect violations of the proposed amendments to rules §36.11 and §36.36, and Senate Bill 224, 88th Leg., R.S.
-(2023), amending the Metals Recycling Entities Act (Occupations Code, Chapter 1956). |
+Administrative Penalties Summary: The proposed amendments remove obsolete language and modify the penalty schedule to implement changes made in rule §36.11 and in Senate Bill 224, 88th Leg., R.S.
+(2023), amending Occupations Code, Chapter 1956, Metal Recycling Entities. |

 08/25/2023 |